rjkviegas/skills-workshops/week-1/git_and_research/README.md

 2. You're going to collaborate on a document that lists your meals.
 One of you is Alice.
 The other is Bob.

+3. Alice and Bob.
+Check that, when you enter `git config --global user.email` into your terminal, you see the email address associated with your GitHub account.
+If you don't, update it.
+(You may need to find out how...)

+4. Alice and Bob.
+Check that, when you enter `git config --global user.name` into your terminal, you see your name.
+If you don't, update it.

-3. Alice.
+5. Alice.
 On your computer, create a directory called `meals`.

-4. Alice.
+6. Alice.
 Inside the `meals` directory, create a file called `breakfast.txt`.

-5. Alice.
+7. Alice.
 Write what you had for breakfast into `breakfast.txt`.
 For example: `Alice had Chocolate Frosted Sugar Bombs`.

-6. Alice.
+8. Alice.
 Commit your changes.

-7. Alice.
+9. Alice.
 Create a repository on your GitHub account called `meals`.

-8. Alice.
+10. Alice.
 Push your code to GitHub.

-9. Alice.
+11. Alice.
 Add Bob as a collaborator on your `meals` GitHub repository.

-10. Bob. **On your own computer**, clone Alice's `meals` repository.
+12. Bob. **On your own computer**, clone (don't fork) Alice's `meals` repository.

-11. Bob.
+13. Bob.
 Add what you had for breakfast to `breakfast.txt`.

-12. Bob.
+14. Bob.
 Commit your change.

-13. Bob.
+15. Bob.
 Push your changes to Alice's `meals` repository.

-14. Alice.
+16. Alice.
 Check you have a green contribution square for today on your GitHub profile page.

-15. Bob.
+17. Bob.
 Check you have a green contribution square for today on your GitHub profile page.

 ### Extra collaboration (optional)